jamesyc/xyzDomainFinder/README.md

 ## Finding available numeric .xyz domains

-Use the asynchronous scanner in `scripts/xyz_domain_checker.py` to test each 6- or 7-digit numeric combination via the CentralNic RDAP service.
+Use the asynchronous scanner in `scripts/xyz_domain_checker.py` to test each 6- or 7-digit numeric combination via the CentralNic RDAP service (or an optional DNS-over-HTTPS mode).
 Results are appended to `available_domains.csv`, and progress is persisted in `resume_state.json` so a scan can be restarted without losing work.
 The current dataset focuses on 6-digit names (`000000.xyz` through `999999.xyz`).